MODERN KITCHENS: FIVE INGREDIENTS TO TRY IN 2020

 In our May blog post, we told you about kitchen trends for 2019.
-Now, following a jam-packed schedule of fairs and events, we can give you a preview of what’ll be big next year.
+Now in September, following a jam-packed schedule of fairs and events, we can give you a preview of what’ll be big next year.
 Because getting a modern kitchen is not about size, floor distribution or budget.

 The open kitchen trend that we have already seen this season will continue into 2020.
 After all, it is simply a reflection of modern lifestyles, families, and concepts of domestic space.
 Perhaps the novelty lies in interpreting the modern kitchen as one more part of a fluid space within the home, where preparing and consuming food slot into family and social life.